Uncertainty Principle and Geometric Condition for the Observability of Schr\"{o}dinger Equations

 \subsection{Bessel equation and Hankel transform}

-In this subsection, we need to review some basic facts about Bessel equation, some properties of Bessel functions and the Hankel transform(s), There is an abundance of literature on this, we refer readers to \cite{N} for some details and reference therein.
-The Bessel equation is a well known equation in ordinary differential equation, which reads for every $m\in \mathbb{R}$
+In this subsection, we will examine basic facts about the Bessel equation, properties of Bessel functions, and the Hankel transform(s).
+There is a wealth of literature available on this topic, and we recommend readers refer to \cite{N} for further details and references.
+The Bessel equation is a prominent ordinary differential equation that applies to every $m\in \mathbb{R}$,

 It is well known that the Bessel function of the first kind $J_m$ and $J_{-m}$ solve this equation.